mj-felix/track-my-warranties/README.md

 #### Rebuilding Development Environment

-In order to rebuid the development environment (e.g. after installing new modules) run `npm run build-dev`.
+In order to rebuid the development environment (e.g. after installing new modules) run `npm run build:dev`.

 #### Code Formatting

 JavaScript code can be formatted using `npm run format` (after `npm run updev`).

-Embedded JavaScript (EJS) code can be checked using `npm run check-ejs` (after `npm run updev`).
+Embedded JavaScript (EJS) code can be checked using `npm run format:check:ejs` (after `npm run updev`).
 Any discovered errors will have to be fixed manually.

 #### Scheduled Email Notifications